 Lilian Mabundo, RN, MSN, is a research nurse in the Diabetes, Endocrinology and Obesity Branch with a master’s degree in Nursing Education.
 She is lead associate investigator for clinical studies with expertise in conducting metabolic phenotyping using isotope tracers.
 She assists with the clinical management and education of patients, study implementation and data collection and organization.
 Outside of lab, she loves spending time with her family and friends, watching movies, exercising, decluttering, and is an avid “foodie.”

-Aruba Chowdhury is a first year IRTA in Dr. Stephanie Chung's NIDDK lab, as well as a clinical coordinator at the NIH Outpatient and Pediatric clinic.
+Aruba Chowdhury is a second year IRTA in Dr. Stephanie Chung's NIDDK lab, as well as a clinical coordinator at the NIH Outpatient and Pediatric clinic.
 She graduated from the University of Georgia with a B.S in Biology and a minor in Public Health.
 During her time as an undergraduate, she took a special interest to minority health and healthcare disparities.
 She has participated in multiple observational projects regarding maternal morbidity in the U.S. Aruba's area of research concentration is the early stages of atherosclerosis in minority youth with Type 2 Diabetes.
 She hopes to study to become a pediatric oncologist upon completion of medical school.
 Her hobbies include traveling, exploring DC, and painting.
 She likes going to concerts and trying new foods.